home-assistant/core/README.md

 **DeviceTracker**
 Keeps track of which devices are currently home.
 Depends on: a device scanner
 Action: sets the state per device and maintains a combined state called `all_devices`.
 Keeps track of known devices in the file `known_devices.csv`.
+Will also provide a service to reload `known_devices.csv`.

 ### Supported actors